LSD Effect: ‘Date Rape’ Drug Produces ‘Higher Level Of Consciousness’, Scientific Research Says

 “During the psychedelic state, the electrical activity of the brain is less predictable and less ‘integrated’ than during normal conscious wakefulness – as measured by ‘global signal diversity’,” Seth says.
 “Since this measure has already shown its value as a measure of ‘conscious level’, we can say that the psychedelic state appears as a higher ‘level’ of consciousness than normal – but only with respect to this specific mathematical measure.”

 The findings of the research have been published in the journal Scientific Reports.
 The research findings come at a time when more people are suffering from mental health issues and severe depression.
 The findings are believed to be beneficial for developing new treatments for such problems.
 There are even TV shows like 13 Reasons Why.
-The Netflix teenage drama deals with serious issues like abuse, depression and suicide.
+The Netflix teenage drama deals with serious issues like abuse, depression, and suicide.

 What Is LSD And What Are The Effects?